CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VnicFcIfInventoryAllOf.md

 `func (o *VnicFcIfInventoryAllOf) UnsetSpVhbas()`

 UnsetSpVhbas ensures that no value is present for SpVhbas, not even an explicit nil
+### GetSrcTemplate

+`func (o *VnicFcIfInventoryAllOf) GetSrcTemplate() VnicVhbaTemplateRelationship`

+GetSrcTemplate returns the SrcTemplate field if non-nil, zero value otherwise.

+### GetSrcTemplateOk

+`func (o *VnicFcIfInventoryAllOf) GetSrcTemplateOk() (*VnicVhbaTemplateRelationship, bool)`

+GetSrcTemplateOk returns a tuple with the SrcTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSrcTemplate

+`func (o *VnicFcIfInventoryAllOf) SetSrcTemplate(v VnicVhbaTemplateRelationship)`

+SetSrcTemplate sets SrcTemplate field to given value.

+### HasSrcTemplate

+`func (o *VnicFcIfInventoryAllOf) HasSrcTemplate() bool`

+HasSrcTemplate returns a boolean if a field has been set.

 ### GetWwpnLease

 `func (o *VnicFcIfInventoryAllOf) GetWwpnLease() FcpoolLeaseRelationship`